Plagiarism Policy

 - Issuing a formal rejection or retraction (for published articles).

-- Informing the author’s institution or relevant academic authorities in severe cases.
+- Informing the author’s institution in severe cases.

-This rigorous approach ensures that Journal of Communication and Da'wah continues to serve as a trustworthy, credible, and ethical platform for disseminating original research in the field of Islamic da’wah and communication.
+This rigorous approach ensures that Journal of Communication and Da'wah continues to serve as a trustworthy, credible, and ethical platform for original research.